-Cardiopulmonary Resuscitation (CPR) Training
+Cardiopulmonary Resuscitation (CPR) Basic Life Support (BLS) Training

-A certification of CPR training for health care providers (with automated external defibrillator) is required of all students prior to starting the DPT program and must be kept current throughout all clinical experiences.
+A certification of CPR/BLS training for health care providers (with automated external defibrillator) is required of all students prior to starting the DPT program and must be kept current throughout all clinical experiences.
 Students are required to provide proof of compliance through upload of documentation to Exxat.
 DPT students may take the Basic Life Support (BLS) for health care providers through the American Heart Association, the American Red Cross or American Safety & Health Institute.
 While many courses appear equivalent, the card must say BLS for Health Care Providers in order to be accepted by clinical sites and must include a physical or in-person assessment.
-Classes are available on campus during the spring semester.
-Student physical therapists should renew the course during the second academic year in order to be current though the terminal FTCE.
+Student physical therapists should renew the course before expiry in order to be current though all FTCEs.
+Some sites may require specific vendors (often American Heart Association) for BLS training and students will need to comply with those requirements accordingly.